paroi-tech/direct-vuex/README.md

 ### Use typed wrappers from outside the store

-From a component, import the store.
+From a component, the direct store is accessible through the `direct` property of the classic store:

+    const store = this.$store.direct

+Or, you can just import it:

     import store from "./store"